henryhobhouse/react-query-blog-demo/README.md

 ## What is this?

-It's an example repo that show show to go from a simple hook-based application to React Query, avoiding all of the "global state" madness that normally happens!
+It's an example repo, forked from [react queries repo](https://github.com/tannerlinsley/react-query-blog-demo) and updated to fit the purpose of a workshop, that gives stepping stone exercises to go from a simple hook-based application to React Query, avoiding all of the "global state" madness that normally happens!

 - The `main` branch contains the initial code we started with
 - There are a number of branches that show example implementations for each exercise to review.